 Learning how to invest as a teenager can give you a tremendous head start for your financial future.

 Most people don’t think they can begin investing until they are an adult or over age 18.
 This may be true, but there are certain types of accounts offered to minors that can be established by a parent or guardian.
-Some of these accounts can help you save for long term goals such as education and retirement.
+Some of these accounts can help you save for long-term goals such as education and retirement.

-You can establish a custodial UGMA/UTMA account with a brokerage such as Firstrade.
+The purpose of these accounts is to provide monetary benefits to teenagers and you can establish a custodial UGMA/UTMA account with a brokerage such as Firstrade.

 Retirement plans are a great way to save for your future.
 No matter what, if you are investing for a teenager or an adult, it's never too early to start planning for retirement.
 The earlier you begin planning, the better off you will be.
 This is thanks to something called compound interest!